Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

     MainAsync(args).GetAwaiter().GetResult();
     ```

 Congratulations!
-You have now sent and received session based messages to a Service Bus queue, using QueueClient.
+You have now sent and received session based messages to a Service Bus queue, using SessionClient.